makersacademy/CV/README.md

 #### Problem Solving

 - A competent problem solver.
-In a recent process review with an experienced web developer I was given a scenario of talking to a client to gather information of their needs and problems, and provide a solution to this issue within a tight 45 mins time frame.
+In a recent process review I was given a scenario of solving a client based task in 45 minutes using the TDD model and principles.
 The session came with positive feedback which is attached here [Feedback](https://github.com/bear99a9/CV/blob/master/2021-03-01-Red%20Weezing%2068-feedback.pdf)

 #### Leadership